VedantBandre/Traffic-Flow-Predictor-Project/README.md

 The whole Traffic Flow Predictor Project consists of
 1. The ML Model from the repo https://github.com/gaga1313/Traffic-Flow-Prediction.git
 2. API deployed on Heroku at https://traffic-flow-predictor.herokuapp.com/, from the repo https://github.com/VedantBandre/Traffic-Flow-Predictor-API.git
-3. Flask App from the repo https://github.com/VedantBandre/Traffic-Flow-Predictor-App.git
+3. Flutter App from the repo https://github.com/VedantBandre/Traffic-Flow-Predictor-App.git